Refrigerator: Technology development

-Carl von Linde, an engineering professor at the Technological University Munich in Germany, patented an improved method of liquefying gases in 1876.
+Carl von Linde, an engineering professor at the Technological University Munich in Germany, patented an improved method of liquefying gases in 1876, creating the first reliable and efficient compressed-ammonia refrigerator.
 His new process made possible the use of gases such as ammonia (NH3), sulfur dioxide (SO2) and methyl chloride (CH3Cl) as refrigerants, which were widely used for that purpose until the late 1920s despite safety concerns.
+In 1895 he discovered the refrigeration cycle.

 Electric refrigerators

 In 1894, Hungarian inventor and industrialist István Röck started to manufacture a large industrial ammonia refrigerator which was powered by electric compressors (together with the Esslingen Machine Works).
 Its electric compressors were manufactured by the Ganz Works.
 At the 1896 Millennium Exhibition, Röck and the Esslingen Machine Works presented a 6-tonne capacity artificial ice producing plant.
 In 1906, the first large Hungarian cold store (with a capacity of 3,000 tonnes, the largest in Europe) opened in Tóth Kálmán Street, Budapest, the machine was manufactured by the Ganz Works.
 Until nationalisation after the Second World War, large-scale industrial refrigerator production in Hungary was in the hands of Röck and Ganz Works.

 Commercial refrigerator and freezer units, which go by many other names, were in use for almost 40 years prior to the common home models.
 They used gas systems such as ammonia (R-717) or sulfur dioxide (R-764), which occasionally leaked, making them unsafe for home use.
 Practical household refrigerators were introduced in 1915 and gained wider acceptance in the United States in the 1930s as prices fell and non-toxic, non-flammable synthetic refrigerants such as Freon-12 (R-12) were introduced.
 However, R-12 proved to be damaging to the ozone layer, causing governments to issue a ban on its use in new refrigerators and air-conditioning systems in 1994.
 The less harmful replacement for R-12, R-134a (tetrafluoroethane), has been in common use since 1990, but R-12 is still found in many old systems.

-A common commercial refrigerator is the glass fronted beverage cooler.
-These type of appliances are typically designed for specific re-load conditions meaning that they generally have a larger cooling system.
-This ensures that they are able to cope with a large throughput of drinks and frequent door opening.
-As a result, it is common for these types of commercial refrigerators to have energy consumption of over 4 kWh per day.Commercial refrigerators efficiency is primarily dependent on the compressor that moves.
-Refrigerators can be able to cause technical harm to the compressor in certain cases.
-It can be restored or mounted again, depending on the degree of damage.
-Other kinds of damage, such as a cooler leak, can go undetected until serious problems arise.
-Health concerns are chief among these problems, with refrigerant poisoning being the most alarming.
-In order to detect harmful leaks early on, refrigerant levels need to be regularly monitored.
-Regular routine maintenance should avoid the risk of keeping food products at the right temperature.
-Even the slightest change in circumstances can affect consistency, resulting in breaches of food safety and potential penalties.
+Refrigeration, continually operated, typically consumes up to 50% of the energy used by a supermarket.
+Doors, made of glass to allow inspection of contents, improve efficiency significantly over open display cases, which use 1.3 times the energy.